Tenshin000/CogniPredictAD/README.md

 <span id="fig:pie-chart-dx" data-label="fig:pie-chart-dx"></span></p>
 </figure>

 **Ultimately, our target variable will be a modified version of the *DX* column, which can now take on four values: "CN", "EMCI", "LMCI", and "AD."
-This makes our problem a multiclass problem.**
+This makes our problem a multiclass problem.
+Hereafter, *DX* refers to this modified version.**

 ## Data Exploration